quick123official/quick_redis_blog/README.md

 [![Sentinel Mode](https://images.gitee.com/uploads/images/2020/0525/163845_2e5a89a6_7565825.png "Sentinel Mode")](https://images.gitee.com/uploads/images/2020/0525/163845_2e5a89a6_7565825.png "Sentinel Mode")

 ## FAQ
-If you have any questions about usage, please leave a message in the following ways:
+If you have any questions about usage, please feel free to leave a message in the following ways:

 ### github address
 [https://github.com/quick123official/quick_redis_blog/issues](https://github.com/quick123official/quick_redis_blog/issues)